RiyaJadhao/flight-delay-prediction-and-analysis/README.md

 🔍 Exploratory Data Analysis (EDA)

-EDA was performed to understand:
+Exploratory Data Analysis was performed to understand:

-Delay distribution across airlines
+Delay distribution across different airlines

-Peak hour vs non-peak hour delays
+Comparison of peak-hour vs non-peak-hour delays

-Weekend vs weekday delay patterns
+Weekend vs weekday delay trends

 Class imbalance in delay labels

-Key observations from EDA were used to guide feature engineering.
+Insights from EDA were used to guide feature selection and feature engineering.

 ⚙️ Feature Engineering

-To improve model performance and reflect real-world conditions, the following features were created:
+To improve model performance and capture real-world patterns, the following features were created:

 is_weekend

-Identifies whether the flight occurs on a weekend
+Indicates whether the flight occurs on a weekend

-Captures higher congestion patterns on weekends
+Helps capture higher congestion and travel volume on weekends

 is_peak_hour

 Identifies rush-hour departure times

-Captures airport traffic congestion effects
+Captures airport traffic and congestion effects

 Categorical Encoding

-Airline, origin, and destination were encoded using saved encoders
+Airline, origin, and destination features were encoded using saved encoders

+Ensures consistency between training and prediction stages

-🤖 Model Used
-Random Forest Classifier
+🤖 Model Used – Random Forest Classifier

-An ensemble learning algorithm

-Combines predictions from multiple decision trees
+The Random Forest Classifier is an ensemble learning algorithm that combines predictions from multiple decision trees to produce a more reliable result.

-Reduces overfitting and improves accuracy

 Why Random Forest?

-Handles non-linear relationships well
+Handles non-linear relationships effectively

-Robust to noise
+Robust to noise and overfitting

-Provides stable performance on structured data
+Performs well on structured tabular data

 🧪 Model Evaluation

-The model was evaluated using unseen test data:
+The model was evaluated using unseen test data with the following metrics:

 Accuracy